-In addition, executives who are paid an STI cash bonus will receive a Deferred Equity Award (DEA) which is generally equal to 50% of the amount of the STI cash bonus earned.
+In addition, executives who are paid an STI cash bonus will receive a Deferred Equity Award (DEA) which is generally equal to 50% of the amount of the STI cash bonus paid.
 The DEA is in the form of a grant of performance rights under the Performance Rights Plan and is subject to two-year (50%) and three-year (50%) service vesting conditions i.e. vesting of the DEA is subject to the executive still being employed by the Company at the relevant vesting date.
+The DEA is typically awarded subsequent to the financial year to which it relates, and formally granted shortly after.